 The leadership council will have the right to meet with no administrators present.

 The student body will elect a president to guide the leadership council in the execution of its powers.
-They will communicate directly with the school board and with the administration, schedule student government meetings, and set broad goals for the student government.
-The president is encouraged to communicate these goals to leadership council at the beginning of their term.
+The president will communicate directly with the school board and with the administration, schedule student government meetings, and set broad goals for the student government.
+The president is encouraged to communicate these goals to leadership council throughout their term.

 The student body will elect four other officers to assist the president: the vice president, the secretary, the treasurer and the parliamentarian.
 Together with the president, these officers will form the cabinet.